 “When hiring someone with no experience, I care more about soft skills, like confidence, eagerness to learn, and a self-starter attitude,” Doug Arms, COO of The TemPositions Group of Companies, says.
 “Essentially, I need to know that if I give the person a task that they are unfamiliar with, that they will gladly take it on, get the appropriate guidance, and will try to figure it out on their own.”

-Above all, you’ll need confidence in yourself that you can and will get a job without work experience.
+To navigate the stress and disappointment you may feel at times, you’ll need confidence in yourself that you can and will get a job without work experience.

 “You really have to believe that good things will happen,” Eippert says.
 “Even if you apply and get a lot of nos and rejections, don’t take it personally.
 It just means this job wasn’t for you.
 Maybe it wasn’t the right fit or the right time.
 Something better is waiting for you.”